zcrayman/tut-data/3/README.md

 }
 ```

+Also here is the JDBC Driver for H2.

-### Start with a (failing) test, introducing JDBC Template
+### Start with a (failing) test, introducing JPA

+Following the pattern from the the previous section, you will first create a test to drive your development, first checking that the persistence mapping class correctly (de)serializes.

-Create a new, empty, class `JPAConfiguration`
+Create a new test class `com.yummynoodlebar.persistence.integration.OrderMappingIntegrationTests`.

-test the low level mapped tables to ensure that data is being mapped as we expect it to.
-Say that this is important, as we need to be able to optimise the data in the data store, using indexes.
-It is also needed if we want to read the data directly (not via the mapped obejcts), which we will do in the next section.
+This class will check that the class `com.yummynoodle.persistence.domain.Order` correctly maps to the JPA wrapped database (H2).
+It is important to understand how your object is being mapped against the database, and test that it meets your expectations.
+If you know how and why the mapping is occurring, you can create indexes and other optimisations safe in the knowledge that the data is where you expect it to be.
+You may also access the data outside of the JPA provider, directly querying the database.

+Next, create an empty class `com.yummynoodlebar.config.JPAConfiguration`.
+This will contain setup necessary to initialise the necessary JPA infrastructure.

+Once JPAConfiguration is present, update `OrderMappingIntegrationTests` to read

 ```java
 package com.yummynoodlebar.persistence.integration;